 PatchNormalAxis is the projection plane used to generate the patch and can take one of six values [0..5] Each patch has dedicated normal direction which instructs patches to be placed towards outside-in in a corresponding projection plane, associated with a viewId value for a given patch.
 This syntax element is signalled using a 0-th order exp-Golomb binarization.

-PatchProjectionMode is the projection mode that defines
+PatchProjectionMode is the projection mode that defines the direction of the patch normal axis.
+Depending on the PatchProjectionMode the depth values of the patch should be either added (mode 0) or subtracted (mode 1) from the indicated patch origin point (see Figure 5).

 It intends T0 to be outer surface and T1 to be inner surface.